Pruning Climbing Roses

 Pruning climbing roses is akin to a good spring cleaning.
 When things pile up in the home, there is nothing like a quiet winter weekend to dive into the mess and de-clutter.
 It is precisely what rosarians in the Northeast do with their climbing roses at this time of year.

 In order for a magnificent climbing rose to look its best, proper care is necessary.
-Recently I spent a delightful day with NYBG rosarian Ken Molinari, pruning our climbers and discussing roses in the Peggy Rockefeller Rose Garden.
+Recently I spent a delightful day with NYBG rosarian Ken Molinari, pruning our climbers and discussing the best techniques and selection of loppers for pruning and sheering of roses in the Peggy Rockefeller Rose Garden.
 We have so many roses here that we like to get out early and start pruning.
 Find a warm day in February or early March to step outside and go to work on your climbers.

 Ken gave me a primer in pruning repeat blooming (remontant) roses.
 One of the most important lessons in pruning climbers is to remember that you will get more flowers on the rose if the long canes run horizontally along a wall or fence, rather than vertically.